 If you followed the VOICE lessons, you know how to select an alternative voice for the right or left hand.
-Selecting a different style is going to work the same way.
-If you press the button associated with the STYLE cell from the MAIN screen ([D] for the Tyros models and [E] for the S-9xx models), you will open up the STYLE display screen, which will show you the folder under the PRESET tab with the currently selected style.
+Selecting a different style works the same way.
+If you press the button associated with the STYLE cell from the MAIN screen ([D] for the Tyros models and [E] for the PSR-S models), you will open up the STYLE display screen.

-In the illustration shown here, the EasyPop style is highlighted and it is found in the Pop&Rock category of styles.
+In the Tyros3 illustration shown here, the EasyPop style is highlighted and it is found on page 1 [P1] of the Pop&Rock category of styles.
 If you want a different Pop&Rock style, just press the corresponding button ( [A]-[J] ).
 There are more available Pop&Rock styles as you can see from the pages at the bottom of the screen ([P1], [P2], [P3], [Next].
-To see the next 10 available styles, press the upper [#2] button to go to [P2].
-Styles 21 to 30 would be accessed by pressing the upper [#3] button.
-If you press the [#4] button for [Next], you'll see that there are three more pages of Pop&Rock styles available [P4].
+To see the next 10 available styles, press the upper button to go to [P2].
+Styles 21 to 30 would be accessed by pressing the upper button.
+If you press the button for [Next], you'll see that there are three more pages of Pop&Rock styles available [P4].
 [P5], and [P6].
-Of course, if your keyboard is not the Tyros3 illustrated here, the number of Pop&Rock styles will vary.
+Of course, if your keyboard is not the Tyros3 illustrated here, the number of Pop&Rock styles will be different.

-All of the internal styles are found under the PRESET tab.
-But you could also have styles available in the USER area.
-You would use the [NEXT] Tab key to move to the USER area.
-In time, you will see that you can also have styles stored on the hard drive or your flash drive.
-You would use the Tab [NEXT] and [PREV] buttons to move back and forth among the four style tabs (PRESET, USER, HD1, USB1).
+All of the internal preset styles, that is, styles that are built in to the hardware of your keyboard, are found under the PRESET tab.
+There are other places where you can find styles and they are indicated by the various tabs at the top of the page.
+You can not change any of the styles in the preset area.
+However, you could copy a style from the preset area and save it in the "USER" area.
+Styles in the USER area can be edited and changed.
+You use the [NEXT] Tab key to move to the USER area.
+In time, you will see that you can also have styles stored on a hard drive (HD1) or on your USB flash drive.
+You use the [NEXT] and [PREV] Tab buttons to move back and forth among the four style tabs (PRESET, USER, HD1, USB1).
 If you have a PSR-3000 , the tab choices would be PRESET, USER, CARD, USB.
-If you have a PSR-2000, the tab choices would be PRESET, USER, FLOPPY.
+If you have a PSR-2000 or PSR-2100, the tab choices would be PRESET, USER, FLOPPY.

 Tab back to the PRESET styles.
-If you want to examine the available styles in the Swing&Jazz category, you would press the "D" button next to Swing&Jazz to select that category.
+If you are looking at the Styles folder that shows all the available styles categories, as seen in the illustration above, you could check out the styles in the Swing&Jazz category by pressing the "D" button next to Swing&Jazz to select that category.
 As expected, you see the first 10 Swing&Jazz styles.
 In the screen shot here, the ClassicBigBand style has been selected for use.

 Now that you know how to select and load a style, in the next lesson we'll take a look at the STYLE CONTROL section and the various parts of a style.